-The Mexico exit fee is not a scam – you must pay 390 pesos / $18.25 if you stay over 7 days.
+The Mexico exit tax is not a scam – you must pay 390 pesos / $18.25 if you stay over 7 days regardless of if you have a Mexico tourist visa.
 Find out if you already paid it, how to pay it if you didn’t, and how to avoid paying it again.

 Many people WRONGLY think that the Mexico exit fee is a scam by corrupt Mexican land border officials.

-The exit fee is equivalent to a tourist visa, but only applies to people staying over a week.
+The Mexico exit tax is equivalent to a tourist visa, but only applies to people staying over a week.

 It is usually contained in your Mexican flight’s taxes and surcharges, which is why most people are unaware of the tourist fee.